codingo/NoSQLMap/README.md

 # Screenshots
 ![NoSQLMap](https://github.com/codingo/NoSQLMap/blob/master/screenshots/NoSQLMap-v0-5.jpg)

-## About / Credits
+# About / Credits
-Originally authored by [@tcsstool](https://twitter.com/tcstoolHax0r) and now maintained by [@codingo_](https://twitter.com/codingo_) NoSQLMap is named as a tribute to Bernardo Damele and Miroslav's Stampar's popular SQL injection tool [sqlmap](http://sqlmap.org), and its concepts are based on and extensions of Ming Chow's excellent presentation at Defcon 21, ["Abusing NoSQL Databases"](https://www.defcon.org/images/defcon-21/dc-21-presentations/Chow/DEFCON-21-Chow-Abusing-NoSQL-Databases.pdf).
+Originally authored by [@tcsstool](https://twitter.com/tcstoolHax0r) and now maintained by [@codingo_](https://twitter.com/codingo_) NoSQLMap is named as a tribute to Bernardo Damele and Miroslav's Stampar's popular SQL injection tool [sqlmap](http://sqlmap.org).
+Its concepts are based on and extensions of Ming Chow's excellent presentation at Defcon 21, ["Abusing NoSQL Databases"](https://www.defcon.org/images/defcon-21/dc-21-presentations/Chow/DEFCON-21-Chow-Abusing-NoSQL-Databases.pdf).

+# Summary
 ## What is NoSQL?
 A NoSQL (originally referring to "non SQL", "non relational" or "not only SQL") database provides a mechanism for storage and retrieval of data which is modeled in means other than the tabular relations used in relational databases.
 Such databases have existed since the late 1960s, but did not obtain the "NoSQL" moniker until a surge of popularity in the early twenty-first century, triggered by the needs of Web 2.0 companies such as Facebook, Google, and Amazon.com.
 NoSQL databases are increasingly used in big data and real-time web applications.
 NoSQL systems are also sometimes called "Not only SQL" to emphasize that they may support SQL-like query languages.